Go (Flow song)

-"Go!!!" is Flow's fourth single.
-Its A-side was used as the fourth opening for the popular Japanese anime Naruto.
+"Go!!!" is a song by Japanese rock band FLOW, released in April 28, 2004 as their fourth single.
+The song serves as the fourth opening theme song of the popular Japanese anime Naruto.
 It reached #6 on the Oricon charts in its first week where it stayed on the Oricon's Top 10 for 3 straight weeks.
-It charted for 22 weeks total.
+It charted for 22 weeks in total.

 Track listing

 Covers

 The song was covered by Argonavis, a fictional rock band from multimedia franchise Argonavis from BanG Dream! during their pre-debut live Argonavis 0-2nd LIVE -The Beginning- held on September 15, 2018.
 It was playable in the game Argonavis from BanG Dream!
 AAside on January 14, 2021 while the full version is included on "Argonavis Cover Collection -Mix-", released on November 17, 2021.